Rock-Can-Code/rock-can-code-web/_posts/jiyuu_chat.md

 We're proud of what we've built, and we're even more excited to see where it can go with your input.

-Come try it out at jiyuu.chat and let us know what you think.
+Come try it out at [jiyuu.chat 🌐](https://jiyuu.chat/) and let us know what you think.
 Contributions, bug reports, and love letters all welcome ❤️